vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 (iii) Discussion on the three sub-passages e.g., Pada, Mantra and Varna, as constituting Kālādhvan (i.c., passage of time or dynamicity) and as being subjective is character."

-The idea is initially mooted out in the 8th and subsequent Ähnikas.
+The idea is initially mooted out in the 8th and subsequent āhnikas.

 (iv) The assignment of Padadhvan (word-passage) in Putrakadikṣā as ancillary to Sodhyavaicitrya (variety of the items subject to refinement)."